pecan987/Comgate/README.md

     // do something
 }

-// output must be clean, so you muset terminate presenter and turn off Tracy
+// output must be clean, so you have to terminate presenter and turn off Tracy
 $this->teminate();
 ````